JSON Preset Builder

 }

-That's what our embedded chrome-148-windows.json does, a 28-line patch on top of chrome-147-windows.
+That's exactly what our embedded chrome-148-windows.json does: a 28-line patch on top of chrome-147-windows.
 Inheritance is recursive with a loop guard, so cycles get caught at load time.

 When to use which:

 based_onpatches are tiny and readable.
-Prefer them for "I want N+1 of an existing browser version" cases.- Full describe, mutate, load is mandatory if you need to override a field that's normally inherited (like clearing a sec-ch-ua brand the parent set).
+Prefer them for "I want N+1 of an existing browser version" cases.- Full describe, mutate, load is mandatory when you need to override a field that's normally inherited, like clearing a sec-ch-ua brand the parent set.
 Setting a field to its zero value in a

-based_onpatch is the same as not setting it, so you have to dump and edit instead.
+based_onpatch is the same as not setting it, so the dump-and-edit path is the only way through.

 Strict registration vs overwrite

-Want hard collision errors instead of silent overwrites?
-The Go API has RegisterStrict:
+For hard collision errors instead of silent overwrites, the Go API has RegisterStrict:

 p, _ := fingerprint.BuildPreset(spec)